 Eligible Card Members who are SkyMiles Medallion Members have priority over other passengers within the same Medallion tier and fare class grouping.

-Essentially, holders of the Delta SkyMiles Reserve American Express card will be upgraded ahead of all other flyers who have the same (or lower) Medallion status and who have purchased the same (or cheaper) fare.
+Essentially, holders of the Delta SkyMiles Reserve American Express card will be upgraded ahead of all other flyers who have the same (or lower) Medallion status and who have purchased the same (or cheaper) fare (terms apply).

 In a world where complimentary upgrades are getting harder to get, any help is greatly appreciated so this is a benefit that shouldn’t be underestimated.